 What are the potential consequences of model theft?

-Organisations can reduce the risks associated with LLMs by implementing secure development practices, adhering to coding standards, conducting security audits, and reviewing their usage.
+Organizations can reduce the risks associated with LLMs by implementing secure development practices, adhering to coding standards, conducting security audits, and reviewing their usage.